I tested negative for STIs but I still have discharge. What is it?

 Pelvic inflammatory disease (PID)

-PID is a complication of untreated or inadequately treated STIs.
+PID is a serious complication of untreated or inadequately treated STIs.
 It can lead to persistent pelvic pain, unusual discharge, and other symptoms.
 If you’re concerned about PID, consult Better2Know or your healthcare professional immediately for evaluation and treatment.

 Most STIs can be cured.
 Understanding what is normal and when to seek medical advice is essential in managing post-STI concerns.